pyca/cryptography/docs/x509/reference.rst

         :param oid: An :class:`ObjectIdentifier` instance.

-        :returns: An instance of the extension class.
+        :returns: An instance of :class:`Extension`.

         :raises cryptography.x509.ExtensionNotFound: If the certificate does
             not have the extension requested.